 Correction of violations within six months of title transfer

-Correction of all violations by parties completing the Assumption of Violations form must be completed, and a Certificate of Occupancy obtained, within six months of the date of title transfer.
+Correction of all violations by parties completing the Assumption of Violations form must be completed, and a Certificate of Compliance obtained, within six months of the date of title transfer.
 Failure to adhere to this compliance window will result in court action.

 ASSOCIATED INFORMATION FORMS